-Homeless applicants will be entitled to refuse one suitable offer of accommodation which will be treated as a final offer to end the Council's homelessness duty.
+Applicants with a full accepted homeless duty by Swale Borough Council will be entitled to one suitable offer of accommodation which will be treated as a final offer to end the Council's homelessness duty.
 The offer of accommodation could be a property the applicant has bid on through Kent Homechoice, or a property bid on by a Housing Options Officer on behalf of the applicant or a direct offer made to end the Council's homelessness duty.
 The final offer will be confirmed in writing stating that the Council's duty to the applicant under part VII of the 1996 Housing Act (as amended) will be ended.

 Every homeless applicant has the right to request a review of suitability of the accommodation offered in discharge of the Council's Part VII duty.

 In all cases offers will be seen as suitable if they reasonably meet the housing and medical needs of the household.
+Factors taken into account include property size, location and affordability.
 In considering suitability the Council will give regard to the overall supply and availability of accommodation and the demands placed on it by all priority groups.